Migration & Visas

 I need advice about my visa or getting permanent residency.
 Who can I talk to?

 Arc can provide general advice about your visa options through our legal service.
-We can generally provide guidance with student visas, temporary work (476 and 485) visas, Global Talent visas and Skilled Independent or Skilled Nominated visas.
+We can generally provide guidance with student visas, temporary work (485) visas, Global Talent visas and Skilled Independent or Skilled Nominated visas.

 Who can give me migration and visa advice?